 INTERN SELECTION PROCEDURES

-3) Value diversity and have sought experiences that evidence a commitment to becoming multi-
+3) Value diversity and have sought experiences that evidence a commitment to becoming multi-culturally competent, and have a strong interest in developing in this area during internship year.

 5) Demonstrate ability for self-reflection and openness to feedback to learn and grow.